Gasworks Clauses Act 1871

-The Gasworks Clauses Act 1871 (34 & 35 Vict.
-Chapter 41) is an Act of the Parliament of the United Kingdom which amended the law concerning the authorisation and operation of gasworks, including the keeping and publication of accounts, and testing of gas.
+The Gasworks Clauses Act 1871 (34 & 35 Vict. c.
+41) is an act of the Parliament of the United Kingdom which amended the law concerning the authorisation and operation of gasworks, including the keeping and publication of accounts, and testing of gas.

 Background

 The Gasworks Clauses Act 1847 had codified the rights and obligations of gas undertakings and regulated dividends and prices.
 The 1871 Act obliged gas undertakings publish formal accounts.
 It also specified arrangements for the testing of gas.

 Gasworks Clauses Act 1871

-The Gasworks Clauses Act 1871 received Royal Assent on 13 July 1871.
+The Gasworks Clauses Act 1871 received royal assent on 13 July 1871.
 Its long title is ‘An Act to amend the Gasworks Clauses Act, 1847.’

 Provisions

 The Act comprises 46 Sections in 9 Parts plus 2 Schedules.